sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 nameHashes("B.scala"): B -> ..., AOps -> ..., foo -> ..., richA -> ..., bar -> ...
 ```

-The `usedNames` relation track all names mentioned in given source file.
+The `usedNames` relation track all the names mentioned in the given source file.
 The `nameHashes` relation
-gives us a hash sum of groups of members that are put together in one bucket if they have the same
+gives us a hash sum of the groups of members that are put together in one bucket if they have the same
 simple name.
-In addition to information presented above we still track dependency of `B.scala` on
+In addition to the information presented above we still track the dependency of `B.scala` on
 `A.scala`.

-Now, if we add `foo` method to `A` class:
+Now, if we add a `foo` method to `A` class:

 ```scala
 // A.scala